 Bring the family to the lovely barrier islands of Sanibel & Captiva on Florida’s southwest coast.
 The islands are recognized as sanctuary islands because “Ding” Darling National Wildlife Refuge is located on Sanibel Island.
 Sanibel is known worldwide as a shelling destination — walking along the beach to search for shells is a favorite pastime for young and old alike.
 The gentle waves lap the shore, giving young children a wonderful introduction to Gulf waters.
 The natural setting, spectacular sunsets and the island’s nod to nature create a relaxing location perfect for reconnecting with family and friends.
 Vacation rentals are popular on the island (condos and homes), and there is a good selection of nightly inns and cottages, too.
 If you’re looking for a more laid-back experience, the islands of Sanibel and Captiva are your best bet.
 They provide an excellent spring break experience for families.

 Things to Do

-Micro-breweries & distilleries are popping up throughout the area.
+Microbreweries and distilleries are popping up throughout the area.
 Ask for information on locations throughout Fort Myers and Cape Coral.

 We have day cruises available for those who want to experience some of the area’s unique barrier islands that are accessible only by boat.
-Cabbage Key (rumored to be where Jimmy Buffett was inspired to write “Cheeseburger in Paradise”), and Cayo Costa State Park with its beautiful beaches and great shelling, are two offshore spots that will not disappoint.
+Cabbage Key (rumored to be where Jimmy Buffett was inspired to write “Cheeseburger in Paradise”) and Cayo Costa State Park, with its beautiful beaches and great shelling, are two offshore spots that will not disappoint.

 If you are renting your own boat, there are many little offshore islands to explore.
 Just be aware that the local waters can be very shallow, so seek local knowledge and get a chart to know where you are going.